gsteja2307/to-indian-currency/README.md

 - Compact units: `12.3L` → `1230000` (via `expandCompact` internally)
 - `defaultDecimals`: when no decimal point is present, divides by `10^defaultDecimals`.

+Notes:
+- Validates the final numeric result; throws if it is not a finite number.
+- Scientific/exponential notation is not supported in compact strings and may be rejected in parsing depending on format.

 Examples:
 ```js
 parse('₹12,34,567.50')                         // 1234567.5